tarantool/cartridge/rst/topics/state-machine.rst

 ~~~~~~~~~~~

-The instance enters ``ConfigFound`` state if all configuration files and
+The instance enters the ``ConfigFound`` state if all configuration files and
 snapshots are found.
 The files and snapshots are not loaded.
 Config is to be downloaded and validated.
-If no errors occurred during these
+On success,
-phases, the state is set to ``ConfigLoaded``  state.
+the state enters the ``ConfigLoaded`` state.
-Otherwise, it will move to ``InitError`` state.
+On failure, it will move to the ``InitError`` state.

 ..  uml::  ./uml/ConfigFound.puml